SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/output/graphics/*-rendering.md

 ## refresh rates

+### basics

+The refresh rate/frame rate is how often per second a display displays an image/a process generates an image.
+The refresh rate/frame rate is measured in Hz/FPS, which are identical.

+### various frame rates

-⟮FPS⟯ (computing context) is short for ⟮frames per second⟯ The most common ⟮display refresh rate⟯ as of 2020 is ⟮60fps/hz⟯ Traditionally, it is said that ⟮20-30 fps⟯ is ⟮the minimum⟯ to see ⟮smooth movement and not just a series of images⟯.
+Traditionally, it is said that ⟮20-30 fps⟯ is ⟮the minimum⟯ to see ⟮smooth movement and not just a series of images⟯.

-⟮1⟯ FPS = ⟮1⟯ Hz
-medium|FPS
+table:medium|FPS
 ⟮video (traditional⟯)|⟮30fps⟯
 ⟮film⟯|⟮24fps⟯